Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

 There are a variety of trade-offs inherent to the \ac{PHY} layer: wider channels versus more interference, \ac{MCS} versus required \ac{SNR}, frame aggregation versus packet loss, etc. These trade-offs may be jointly addressed to optimize the overall performance using \ac{ML} methods such as \ac{MAB} \cite{karmakar2020online,karmakar2016dynamic,karmakar2017ieee,karmakar2017smarla} and \ac{DL} \cite{karmakar2020deep}.

-The authors of a series of papers \cite{karmakar2020online,karmakar2016dynamic,karmakar2017ieee,karmakar2017smarla} design an online learning-based mechanism based on the \ac{MAB} framework for link configuration in IEEE 802.11ac networks.
-The solution takes into account both network load and channel conditions, and uses a \ac{MAB}-based \ac{AL} methodology (i.e., the $\varepsilon$-greedy algorithm) along with fuzzy logic.
+Karmakar et al. design an online learning-based mechanism based on the \ac{MAB} framework for link configuration in 802.11ac networks \cite{karmakar2020online,karmakar2016dynamic,karmakar2017ieee,karmakar2017smarla}.
+This solution considers both network load and channel conditions and uses a \ac{MAB}-based \ac{AL} (i.e., the $\varepsilon$-greedy algorithm) along with fuzzy logic.
 Through this approach, the network performance is improved thanks to the ability to explore multiple configurations.
-The resulting implementation exhibits an increased throughput (up to and \SI{358}{\percent}) when compared to reported solutions like \ac{MUSE}~\cite{karmakar2020online}.
+The resulting implementation exhibits increased throughput (up to \SI{358}{\percent}) when compared to existing solutions.

-Addressing several parameters from the \ac{PHY} and \ac{MAC} layers simultaneously (channel bonding, \ac{MCS}, and frame aggregation settings), a two step algorithm is conceived in \cite{karmakar2020deep} to improve throughput.
-First, a \ac{DNN} is applied to estimate throughput assuming different link parameter settings.
-Then, a predictive control-based search algorithm is applied to find the optimal parameter values which maximize throughput.
+\textcite{karmakar2020deep} improve throughput with a two-step algorithm that considers several parameters from the \ac{PHY} and \ac{MAC} layers simultaneously (channel bonding, \ac{MCS}, and frame aggregation settings).
+First, a \ac{DNN} estimates throughput assuming different link parameter settings.
+Then, a predictive control-based search algorithm finds the optimal parameter values which maximize throughput.
 Experimental results are obtained through IEEE 802.11ac client boards installed on laptops.
 Results exhibit superior performance concerning delay and throughput in comparison to three baseline algorithms.

 Rate adaptation algorithms are also designed for specific applications in industrial networks \cite{peserico2020rate}.
-An \ac{RL}-based mechanism is used to solve the trade-off between reduced packet losses and increased rate of transmission.
-The learning procedure is implemented through the \ac{SARSA} algorithm, and the balance between exploration and exploitation is conceived through the $\varepsilon$-greedy algorithm.
+An \ac{RL}-based mechanism solves the trade-off between reduced packet loss and increased transmission rate.
+The learning procedure is implemented through the \ac{SARSA} algorithm.
+The balance between exploration and exploitation is conceived through the $\varepsilon$-greedy algorithm.
 With this approach, packet losses are reduced by \SI{6}{\percent} when compared to non-\ac{RL}-based algorithms.
-Additionally, to account for the industrial network, packet delay is assessed to illustrate the improved performance of the implemented \ac{RL}-based approach.